Santiago-vdk/django-registration-token/README.rst

 # django-registration-token

 A Django 1.8+ auth backend that implements user generated tokens to register users.

-Polls is a simple Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.

 django-registration-token is a simple system that prevents unwanted users from accessing the content, it implements a script that